 Throughout the 20th century, the Supreme Court regularly adjudicated the MSSA’s procedures and exemptions.
 But in 1981, the Court considered it in a different light: sex discrimination.
 The case, Rostker v.
 Goldberg, considered whether the male-only requirement to register for the Selective Service—the database to be used for a military draft—was a violation of the Equal Protection Amendment.
-The Court analyzed the law under the framework of intermediate scrutiny established under Craig v.
-Boren, which states that a law’s disparate treatment by gender can only be upheld if the law furthers an important government interest and that the law, including its gender-disparate treatment, be substantially related to that interest.
-Because at the time, “women [were] excluded from combat,” the Court upheld Congress’ decision not to have them register.
+The court analyzed the law under the framework of intermediate scrutiny established under Craig v.
+Boren, which states that a law’s disparate treatment by gender can be upheld only if the law furthers an important government interest and that the law, including its gender-disparate treatment, must be substantially related to that interest.
+Because at the time, “women [were] excluded from combat,” the court upheld Congress’s decision not to have them register.

 Times Have Changed